kleph/dcos-docs/1.11/deploying-services/config-universe-service.md

 Each Universe service installs with a set of default parameters.
 You can discover the default parameters and change them as desired.

 This topic describes how to use the DC/OS CLI to configure services.
-You can also customize services by using the [**Services**](/docs/1.10/gui/#services) tab in the DC/OS UI.
+You can also customize services by using the [**Services**](/docs/1.11/gui/#services) tab in the DC/OS UI.

 1. View the available configuration options for the service with the `dcos package describe --config <package-name>` command.

     ```bash
     dcos package describe --config marathon
+    ```

+    The output should be something like:

+    ```json
     {
+    ...
+      "service": {
+        "additionalProperties": false,
+        "description": "Marathon app configuration properties.",
         "properties": {
-        "application": {
           "cpus": {
-            "default": 2.0,
+            "default": 2,
             "description": "CPU shares to allocate to each Marathon instance.",
-            "minimum": 0.0,
+            "minimum": 0,
             "type": "number"
           },
           ...
+          "instances": {
+            "default": 1,
+            "description": "Number of Marathon instances to run.",
+            "minimum": 0,
+            "type": "integer"
+          },
           "mem": {
-          "default": 1024.0,
+            "default": 1536,
-          "description": "Memory (MB) to allocate to each Marathon task.",
+            "description": "Memory (MB) to allocate to each Marathon instance.",
-          "minimum": 512.0,
+            "minimum": 512,
             "type": "number"
+          }
         },
         ...
+      }
     }
     ```